zdravkodanailov7/raycasting/intro.md

 ## Game Cycle

 The raycasting projection needs to be redrawn every render iteration.
-We will create a simple thing that will be just the loop render creation and the most important function of this whole ting
+We will create a simple thing that will be just the loop render creation and the most important function of this whole thing

 Le Raycasting Function